 As an undergraduate, you can select Japanese Stage 1 as one of your 'free' modules in your first and second year.

-The module counts for 15 credit points towards your degree and is a recognised Worcester Award activity.
+The module counts for 15 credit points towards your degree.

 Employers attach great value to foreign language skills, not only because they help break down communication barriers, but also because they show you are interested in broadening your horizons.